 There’s no debating that the best salt beef bagel in London is served up on Brick Lane.
 There is, however, a debate on which shop serves them up the best one: the “white shop” Beigel Bake or the “yellow shop” Beigel Shop?
 We just can't decide which is best so get down there and try them both!
 Both shops are open 24 hours a day, so are perfect for a post-clubbing bite to eat.

 2. Queen of Hoxton

 There aren’t many better places to spend a night out with the guys and girls than Queen of Hoxton on Curtain Road.
-There’s a bit of something for everybody, be it ping pong, a retro arcade machine, their mini club in the basement or their restaurant on the roof.
+There’s a bit of something for everybody, be it ping pong, a retro arcade machine, its mini club in the basement or its restaurant on the roof.
 Queen of Hoxton is the place to be.